 Where’s My Refund?
 How to Check the Status of an IRS Refund

 Getting worried about your federal tax refund status?
-Thousands of taxpayers each year go through the same stress.
-Usually, they worry for no reason.
-You may be in the same boat.
+Thousands of taxpayers go through the same anxiety each year, but in most cases, there’s no reason to stress about your IRS refund.

 The amount of time it takes to get your tax refund depends on how your file your tax return and the method you choose to have your refund issued.

 If you file electronically (e-file), the IRS will be able to process your tax return faster than if you file by paper mail.
 Furthermore, if you choose to have your tax refund issued via Direct Deposit to your bank account, you will receive your refund money faster than if you’re getting a paper check in the mail.

 The IRS website states that “The IRS issues more than 9 out of 10 refunds in less than 21 days.
 However, it’s possible your tax return may require additional review and take longer.”

 Keep in mind, if there are any mistakes on your tax return, it will take the IRS longer to process and may result in a delayed refund.

 RELATED: When Will I Get My Tax Refund?